Alexander Cockburn: Support of US constitutional rights

 Cockburn supported free speech, writing that "Free speech counts most when it's most risky".
 He said, "America is well on its way to making it illegal to say anything nasty about gays, Jews, blacks and women [...] with the First Amendment gone the way of the dodo."
 Cockburn wrote approvingly of the right-wing Patriot movement and militia rallies.

 Asked about his position on the Second Amendment and gun control, Cockburn once said, "a native Mexican turkey wandered onto my property in Humboldt County, unaware that the California Fish and Game regulations permitted a window of vulnerability for the aforementioned wild turkey.
-I then proceeded to my 12-gauge and brought that turkey down, thirteen and a half pounds, plucked it, drew it, and ate it, with my loved ones as they say," but also said "I think that people shouldn't carry Howitzers."
+I then proceeded to my 12-gauge and brought that turkey down, thirteen and a half pounds, plucked it, drew it, and ate it, with my loved ones as they say," but also said "I think that people shouldn't carry howitzers."
 Following the 2007 Virginia Tech massacre, Cockburn wrote, "There have been the usual howls from the anti-gun lobby, but it's all hot air.
 America is not about to dump the Second Amendment giving people the right to bear arms."
 He suggested several alternative measures to increased gun control around institutions of mandatory and elective education.

 Social topics

-Among other social topics, Cockburn wrote extensively about his opposition to “scaremongering” about illegal immigration to the United States, anti-Semitism and use of anti-Semitism accusations in modern politics (for which he received criticism), and his support of the Occupy Wall Street movement.
+Among other social topics, Cockburn wrote extensively about his opposition to "scaremongering" about illegal immigration to the United States, antisemitism and use of antisemitism accusations in modern politics (for which he received criticism), and his support of the Occupy Wall Street movement.
 Cockburn also wrote about same-sex marriage and Scientology.